Whernside Tarns and Whernside from Dent to Ribblehead

 From the summit trig point continue along ridge path for approx ½ mile eventually turning left down steep slope with steps formed in the hillside, crossing two stiles to reach the gate at Bruntscar.

 Passing through the gate turn left through a small gate and along a path passing in front of Broadrake.
 Proceed through several meadows to reach Ivescar Farm.
 At the farm bear right and and turn quickly left over a stile passing diagonally across the first field over Lockiddy Hill and across two further stiles.
 After a short downhill cross a stile in the corner of the field and proceed diagonally across rough pasture through another stile and eventually reaching a farm access road .
 Turn left after 300m and then turn right to cross the bridge over Winterscales Beck.
 Passing Gunnerfleet Farm follow the un-metalled vehicle track for ½ mile under the viaduct and returning to Ribblehead.
 Turn left at the main road and back to the station.

-The Western Dales Bus rus on Saturday throughout the year and summer Sundays providing a connection from the 0849 train service from leeds to Carlisle.
-The bus departs Dent Station at 1020 and takes 15 minutes for the journey to Dent.
+The Western Dales Bus runs on Saturday throughout the year.
+The bus departs Dent Station at 0935 and takes 15 minutes for the journey to Dent.
 Alternatively if the walk is undertaken from Ribblehead the bus departs Dent village at 1705 with a later service during the Summer

 ©John Carey 2010